-This server is built every day at about 03:00 UTC.
-(See Jenkins job.)
-It consists of the master branch of the frontend at that time paired with the latest version of backend modules that meet the dependency requirements of the frontend (as determined by the preceding hourly platform build).
+This build consists of the master branch of each frontend module at that time, paired with the latest version of backend modules that meet the dependency requirements of the frontend (as determined by the preceding hourly platform build).
 There may still be errors because of API differences that aren’t covered by the dependency requirements.
 The folio-snapshot is an alias for folio-snapshot-latest.